IDNinja/EasyPeasyPython/README.md

-# How to fix issue with Jupyter Notebook "ModuleNotFoundError: No module named 'numpy'", or any package.
+# Jupyter Notebook "ModuleNotFoundError: No module named 'numpy'", or any package.

 This happens sometimes even though package is installed.
 The solution is simple.
 Go to jupyter and write (for example):
 %pip install numpy